This post may contain affiliate links. I may earn from qualifying purchases at NO extra cost to you.

 11. Online Course Creator

-Create your course and sell it on platforms like Teachable, Podia, and Thinkific.
+- Host and sell your course on popular e-learning platforms like Teachable, Podia, or Thinkific.

 12. Social Media Manager